nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

 </table>

 The type or name of the consultation as it appears to users of the source system.
-This duplicates the Consultation type/name provided at <code>Encounter.type</code>
+This duplicates the consultation type/name provided at <code>Encounter.type</code>.

 ### code